joelbreit/orchestrai/docs/public/Tasks.md

 - [ ] "Keep me logged in" checkbox
 - [ ] Ability to load more tunes on profile page
 - [ ] Enable "Edit Profile" button
-- [ ] Create a specific link for the ABC v note-duration pair comparisons
 - [ ] Replace with clipboard button in ABC Input component
 - [ ] Allow other import/export formats
+- [ ] Ability to upload MIDI/XML files

 ## Changes